-Supersport motorcycles require an FIM homologation (see Appendix FIM Homologation procedure for Superstock, Supersport and Superbike motorcycles).
+Supersport motorcycles require the relevant FIM Phase 2 homologation (See Appendix: "FIM Homologation Rules for Motorcycles" for details available on www.fim-moto.com/en/documents).
 All machines must be normally aspirated.
-All motorcycles must comply in every respect with all the requirements for road racing as specified in these Technical Regulations, unless they are already equipped as such on the homologated model.
+All motorcycles must comply in every respect with all the requirements for circuit racing as specified in these Technical Regulations, unless they are already equipped as such on the homologated model.

-Once a motorcycle has obtained the homologation, it may be used for racing in the corresponding class for a maximum period stated in Homologation Art.
-1.4.4, or until such time that the homologated motorcycle is disqualified by new rules or changes in the technical specifications of the corresponding class.
+Once a motorcycle has obtained the FIM homologation, it may be used for racing in the corresponding class for a maximum period stated in (see Homologation Art.
+1.4.4).
+Or until such time that the homologated motorcycle is disqualified by new rules or changes in the technical specifications of the corresponding class.